Mayflower: First winter

-Plymouth faced many difficulties during its first winter, the most notable being the risk of starvation and the lack of suitable shelter.
-The Pilgrims had no way of knowing that the ground would be frozen by the middle of November, making it impossible to do any planting.
-Nor were they prepared for the snow storms that would make the countryside impassable without snowshoes.
-And in their haste to leave, they did not think to bring any fishing rods.
+Plymouth faced many difficulties during its first winter, most notably the risk of starvation and the lack of suitable shelter.
+The Pilgrims did not know that the ground would be frozen by mid-November, eliminating the possibility of planting crops.
+They were also unprepared for the snowstorms that would make the countryside impassable without snowshoes.
+In their haste to leave England, the Pilgrims failed to bring any fishing rods.

-From the beginning, the assistance they received from the local Native Americans was vital.
+From the beginning, the Pilgrims received vital assistance from the natives in the area.
 One colonist's journal reported, "We dug and found some more corn, two or three baskets full, and a bag of beans. ...
 In all we had about ten bushels, which will be enough for seed.
 It is with God's help that we found this corn, for how else could we have done it, without meeting some Indians who might trouble us."
-Governor Bradford held out hope:
+Governor Bradford maintained hope:

 Friends, if ever we make a plantation, God works a miracle!
 Especially considering how scant we shall be of victuals; and, most of all, ununited amongst ourselves, and devoid of good tutors and leaders.
 Violence will break all.
 Where is the meek and humble spirit of Moses and of Nehemiah, who re-edified the walls of Jerusalem, and the State of Israel? ...
 I see not, in reason, how we shall escape, even the gasping of hunger-starved persons: but God can do much; and his will be done!"